sachin376/learning-bigdata-project3-crypto_tweets_analysis/README.md

 	3. Learnt how to train and test accuracy of a Machine learning model.
 	4. Learnt how to handle large datasets.
 	5. Various methods and properties in Pandas.
-	6. Sentiment analysis through text and many more.
+	6. Sentiment analysis through text.
     7. Troubleshooting and finding the bottlenecks in the program.
     8. Learning refactoring code and have better performance.

+Conclusion:
+    1. We got better analysis of various cryptocurrencies.
+    2. According to model prediction, looks like model is near to accurate.
+    3. Sentiment analysis done successfully

-Extension :
+Futrue scope :
-    We can extent this work to explore more cryptocurrencies and also stock prices.
+    1. We can extend this work to explore stock prices.
-    We can also extent the impact of social media other than tweet
+    2. We can also extend the impact of social media other than twitter

-Todo:

-Did you succeed?

-Use the markdown cells to to explain your code and results as they are easier to read then comments in code.
-Use the markdown cells to add headers (Introduction, How to Run, Results, etc) to give the notebook some structure.

-Download dataset :
-add a command in your jupyter notebook that will  download your data file from its source.
-The following command in a code cell on a Unix machine will download covid data at the given https address to the local file covid.csv.

-!curl -o covid.csv https://usafactsstatic.blob.core.windows.net/public/data/covid-19/covid_confirmed_usafacts.csv

-Upload Smaller dataset to run the program :
-If your code takes a long time to run on the original data set then I would like a smaller dataset to run while grading.
-If the file is small enough it can be combined with your notebook and up loaded.
-If not provide a method to download the file: dropbox link, Google drive link, etc. If you are not able to do this contact me to make other arrangements.
-Always include a link to access the original data set file.
+    3. Improve ML model to avoid overfiting.
+    4. We can try other ML models.